Code360In/katacoda-scenarios-32/redis-replication/step4.md

 We will setup a Redis Sentinel Server to monitor the status of the Redis Master Server.
-One of the slaves will be promoted to master when the originla master is down.
+One of the slaves will be promoted to master when the original master is down.

-In terminal T1, start another redis container `sentinel` and launch a bash shell in the container.
+In terminal T1, start another Redis container `sentinel` and launch a bash shell in the container.

 `docker run --network my-network --name sentinel -it redis bash `{{execute}}